-- A. The board will recognize the following as acceptable sponsors of the continuing education requirements: - 1. accredited institutions of higher education; - 2. hospitals which have approved regional medical continuing education centers; - 3. hospitals which have APA approved doctoral internship training programs; - 4. national, regional, or state professional associations, or divisions of such associations, which specifically offer or approve graduate or post doctoral continuing education training; - 5.
-American Psychological Association (APA) approved sponsors and activities offered by APA (including home study courses); - 6. activities sponsored by the Board of Examiners of Psychologists; and - 7. activities sponsored by the Louisiana Department of Health or its subordinate units and approved by the chief psychologist of the sponsoring state office.
+A. Only those CPD offerings and activities approved by the Board shall satisfy the requirements for licensure set forth in §803.

+B. Acceptable CPD activities offered for credit by approved sponsors defined in this section and that meet the content criteria described in §801 of this Chapter are automatically approved by the Board.

+C. The board will recognize the following as acceptable sponsors of the continuing education requirements:

+1. accredited institutions of higher education;

+2. hospitals and medical centers which have approved regional medical continuing education centers;

+3. hospitals which have APA approved doctoral internship training programs;

+4. international, national, regional, or state professional associations, or divisions of such associations, which specifically offer or approve graduate or post-doctoral continuing education training;

+5. American Psychological Association (APA) approved sponsors and activities offered by APA (including home study courses);

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners of Psychologists, LR
+6. activities sponsored by the Board of Examiners of Psychologists; and

+7. activities sponsored by the Louisiana Department of Health or its subordinate units.

+D. The board will recognize the following activities offered by acceptable sponsors in Section 805.C. above.

+1. Workshops-live workshops offered for credit.
+Live workshops may be presented in-person or by video conference/virtual format.

+2. Conference Workshops/Training Activities- Conferences are trainings lasting longer than one day (eight hours).
+Conference training may be presented inperson or by video conference/virtual format.

+E. Sponsors of CPD approved under Section 805.C. may not advertise a CPD as board-approved or endorsed or purport that the CPD satisfies the licensure requirements set forth in §803.

+AUTHORITY NOTE: Promulgated in accordance with R.S.
+37: 2354.

-16:770 (September 1990), amended LR 19:46 (January 1993), LR 22:1131 (November 1996), LR 25:1098 (June 1999), LR 32:1228 (July 2006), LR 36:1007 (May 2010), amended by the Department of Health, Board of Examiners of Psychologists, LR 42:1663 (October 2016).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners of Psychologists, LR 16:770 (September 1990), amended LR 19:46 (January 1993), LR 22:1131 (November 1996), LR 25:1098 (June 1999), LR 32:1228 (July 2006), LR 36:1007 (May 2010), amended by the Department of Health, Board of Examiners of Psychologists, LR 42:1663 (October 2016), amended LR 49:665 (April 2023), repromulgated LR 49:872 (May 2023).